nv-tlabs/GET3D/README.md

 refer to [readme](./render_shapenet_data/README.md) to download shapenet dataset and render it.

+## Employing FlexiCubes
+This branch integrates [FlexiCubes](https://research.nvidia.com/labs/toronto-ai/flexicubes/), our lastest high-quality isosurface representation.
+To leverage FlexiCubes as an alternative to DMTet for isosurfacing, simply append `--iso_surface flexicubes` to the following training and inference commands.

 ## Train the model

 #### Clone the gitlab code and necessary files: